Left Front government in West Bengal

 It was started from 1977, when Left Front, led by Communist Party of India (Marxist) won 1977 Assembly elections in Indian state of West Bengal with 2/3rd majority suppressing Janata Dal and Indian National Congress.
-Left Front of West Bengal included Communist Party of India (Marxist), All India Forward Bloc, Revolutionary Socialist Party, Marxist Forward Bloc, Revolutionary Communist Party of India and the Biplabi Bangla Congress, while Communist Party of India, Socialist party joined in later years.
+Left Front of West Bengal included Communist Party of India (Marxist), All India Forward Bloc, Revolutionary Socialist Party, Marxist Forward Bloc, Revolutionary Communist Party of India and the Biplabi Bangla Congress, while Communist Party of India, West Bengal Socialist Party and Democratic Socialist Party joined in later years.
 Jyoti Basu was sworn in as Chief Minister of West Bengal after being elected from Satgachhia constituency.
 The Left Front ruled the state for seven consecutive terms 1977–2011, five with Jyoti Basu as Chief Minister and two under Buddhadev Bhattacharya.
-The rule ended in 2011, when All India Trinamool Congress historically defeated Left Front in 2011 Assembly elections.
+The rule ended in 2011, when Trinamool Congress historically defeated Left Front in 2011 Assembly elections.

 Left Front and the politics of West Bengal

 Left Front

 An electoral meeting of Left Front.
 Banner states 'Bamfront', Bengali of 'Left Front'.

 The Left Front (বাম ফ্রন্ট; baam front) is a left-leaning alliance of left and communist political parties in of West Bengal.
 It was formed in January 1977, which subsequently won 1977 West Bengal Legislative Assembly election in June 1977 and formed Government in the state.
 The alliance won every election after that up to 2011 and formed Governments for consequent 7 times.